 Agricultural Science and Agronomy Graduate programs could focus on areas such as horticulture, food science, animals, soil, or plants.
 Agriculture and food scientists research the methods used to improve the efficiency and safety of agricultural establishments and products.ii Agronomists more specifically study plant science and crop production.

-Botany and Plant Science Graduate Programs could focus on ways to improve crop yields, and may study techniques that could enhance production, control pests and weeds. ii Botanists typically study plants from all aspects –growth, diseases and structure.
+Botany and Plant Science Graduate Programs could focus on ways to improve crop yields and may study techniques that enhance production as well as control pests and weeds. ii Botanists typically study plants from all aspects—such as growth, diseases and structure.

 Ecology Graduate Programs could focus on how to minimize society’s impact on the ecosystem.
 For instance, an environmental chemist might study how acid rain impacts plant life.
 Some of the areas that might be addressed could include climate change, environmental health, restoration, and industrial ecology.iv

-Marine Science Graduate Programs might focus on topics such as water pollution and its effects on fish populations as well as on the fish and wildlife species that inhabit the oceans.
+Marine Science Graduate Programs might focus on topics such as water pollution and its effects on fish populations as well as on the other wildlife species that inhabit the oceans.
 Some programs might include coursework in advanced computer software such as geographic information systems (GIS) and modeling software.v

 [i] onetonline.org/link/summary/19-2041.00 | [ii] bls.gov/ooh/life-physical-and-social-science/agricultural-and-food-scientists.htm#tab-2 | [iii] bls.gov/ooh/life-physical-and-social-science/conservation-scientists.htm#tab-2 | [iv] bls.gov/ooh/life-physical-and-social-science/environmental-scientists-and-specialists.htm#tab-2 | [v] bls.gov/ooh/life-physical-and-social-science/zoologists-and-wildlife-biologists.htm#tab-4